* May says cabinet united on her programme, Brexit

 * Under pressure after losing outright majority (Adds Johnson, Fox comments)

 MANCHESTER, England, Oct 1 (Reuters) - Apologising for losing her Conservative Party's majority at a June election, Prime Minister Theresa May responded to her critics on Sunday by saying she had the right strategy to lead Britain and win a Brexit deal.

 May, who has faced calls from within her party to step down, wants to use the Conservatives' annual conference in the northern English city of Manchester this week to try to reset her agenda, offering money to students and those people she once described as "just about managing" in Britain.

-In an interview with BBC television, she played down the rifts among top ministers, saying they were united on their programme and more importantly Brexit.
+In an interview with BBC television, she dismissed talk of rifts among top ministers, saying they were united on their programme and more importantly Brexit.
 That came a day after foreign minister Boris Johnson, perhaps May's biggest rival, set out four personal red lines in the complex talks with the EU.

 "What I have is a cabinet that is united in the mission of this government ... and agreed on the approach that we took in Florence," May said about a speech she made in Italy last month to try to kick-start Brexit talks that had all but stalled.

 "Boris is absolutely behind the Florence speech and the line that we have taken."

 Arriving at the conference, Johnson was quick to say he was loyal to the prime minister.
 But he has yet to comment further on his four red lines, which include a transition period of no longer than two years, that he set out on the eve of the conference in what his critics said was a clear move to pressure May.